seed-run/homepage/_docs/configuring-stage-variables.md

 export function main(event, context, callback) {

   // Should output
-  // "This is production environment" in the production stage
+  // "This is prod environment" in the production stage
   // "This is development environment" in the dev stage
   // "This is a newBranch environment" in the newBranch stage console.log(process.env.MESSAGE);